redfin/react-server/packages/react-server/docs/page-api.md

-There are three groups of methods that are relevant to page objects, and they are all defined in simple data structures with ample commentary near the top of triton/core/util/PageUtil.js.
-That is the authoritative reference for the triton page interface.
+There are three groups of methods that are relevant to page objects, and they are all defined in simple data structures with ample commentary near the top of react-server/core/util/PageUtil.js.
+That is the authoritative reference for the react-server page interface.

-* Please see: `triton/core/util/PageUtil.js`
+* Please see: `react-server/core/util/PageUtil.js`

 ## Static methods